Kardbord/Kard-bot/README.md

 # Hosting Installation
 Hosting this bot requires a Discord Bot Token.
 You can generate one by visiting the [Discord Developer Portal](https://discord.com/developers/), and then creating a new application with an accompanying bot.
-Be sure to give the bot its needed permissions in the OAuth2 section, and then invite it to your server(s) using the link that is generated for you.
+Give the bot its needed permissions in the OAuth2 section **(Be sure to tick the "applications.commands" box!)**, and then invite it to your server(s) using the link that is generated for you.

 For now, you will have to build the Kard-bot binary yourself.
 Free-time permitting, I may provide a released version or docker image.